 The first entry under each [Model Selector] keyword is the default entry.
-They will be the models used by EDA tools if the user makes no specific choice.
-The set of default entries should be consistent, describing a state that may likely exist on the part, considering dependencies between them.
-For example, if the [Model Selector] entries describe controlled output impedances for a part on which all buffers are set to the same impedance, then the default entries for all [Model Selector]s would have the same impedance.
-We must not have one [Model Selector] defaulting to 35 ohms and another to 50 ohms in that case.
-Furthermore, the most frequently used setting of a [Model Selector] is the preferred default, if that can be determined.
+They will be the m used by EDA tools if the user makes no specific choice.
+The set of default entries should be consistent, describing a state that may likely exist on the part, considering dependencies bet them.
+For example, if the [Model Selector] entries describe controlled output impedances fo on which all buffers are set to the same impedance, then the default entries for all [Model Selector]s would have the same impedance.
+We must not have one [Model Selector] default 35 ohms and another to 50 ohms in that case.
+Furthermore, the most frequently used setting [Model Selector] is the preferred default, if that can be determined.

-5. Model Section
+Model Section